Department of Dance

 UCR is Dancing 2019

-This annual production is a showcase for new ideas and experiments in original dance making by UCR undergraduate dance majors.
+An annual showcase of new ideas and experiments in original dance making by UCR undergraduate dance majors.

 taisha paggett, Artistic Director and Assistant Professor

 Dance makers include Ericka Brown, Eddie Gage, Zana Gant, Laura Moran, Briana Montes, Yesenia Mowery, Akili DeMetre Ploudre, Robin Saxton, Nadia Williams, Julia Zumaya

 March 7-9, 2019

 March 7 & 8, Thursday & Friday, 8:00 P.M.

 Under the artistic direction of Assistant Professor taisha paggett, UCR is Dancing makes its highly anticipated return to the University Theatre this March with original works by ten undergraduate dance majors.
 This production is the culmination of five quarters worth of rigorous study in dance composition, critical studies and movement practice courses offered within the Dance undergraduate curriculum.
 Utilizing various compositional tools and approaches including repetition, variation, improvisation, gesture, mirroring digitized forms, musicality, and autobiography, the solo, duet and group compositions of this year’s concert explore experiences of pain, solitude, insecurity, synaesthesia, emotional darkness, and the labor of togetherness and coming of age as not weight but rather fuel for personal and collective becoming.

 Some performances include adult subject matter, sexual situations, and strong language.